-Child Care Eacilities Environmental Health And Safety Regulations for Child Care Facilities Environmental Health And Salety 3.
-The children are not allowed to wade or swim in a moving body of water, including, without limitation, a stream, river, creek or irrigation ditch; and 4.
+- 3. The children are not allowed to wade or swim in a moving body of water, including, without limitation, a stream, river, creek or irrigation ditch; and - 4.
 At least one person who is currently certified as a lifeguard or water safety instructor by the American National Red Cross or an equivalent water safety program is supervising the children.
-A public lifeguard may satisfy the requirement of this paragraph. В. cility which offers a water activity must offer the activity as an optional activity.
-C. Wh dep en children cared for in a facility are engaged in an activity in water that has a the greater than six inches, the ratio of caregivers to children are as follows: 1.
-For children less than three years of age, one caregiver for each child.
-2. For children at least three years of age but less than six years of age, one caregiver for every four children.
-3. For children six years of age or older, one caregiver for every six children, with the following exceptions: ÷, a.
-If there for more than six children, but less than 12 children engaged in the water activity, there must be at least two caregivers for the group. b.
-If there are at least 12 children, but less than 20 children engaged in the water activity, there must be at least three caregivers for the group. c.
-If there are 20 or more children engaged in the water activity, there must be at least three caregivers for the group, plus one additional caregiver for every sixth child in excess of 20 children.
-D. wa regivers who are counted in the staff to child ratio for children who are engaged in a ter activity may not count in the staff to child ratio for children who are engaged in e optional activity offered.
-29.6 Sn ng prohibition A. S noking tobacco in any form is prohibited in the following locations: 1.
-Within child care facilities.
-2. 3.
-Within 20 feet of entrances, exits, open windows, and ventilation systems of child care facilities.
+A public lifeguard may satisfy the requirement of this paragraph. - B. A facility which offers a water activity must offer the activity as an optional activity. - C. When children cared for in a facility are engaged in an activity in water that has a depth greater than six inches, the ratio of caregivers to children are as follows: - 1.
+For children less than three years of age, one caregiver for each child. - 2.
+For children at least three years of age but less than six years of age, one caregiver for every four children. - 3.
+For children six years of age or older, one caregiver for every six children, with the following exceptions: - a.
+If there for more than six children, but less than 12 children engaged in the water activity, there must be at least two caregivers for the group. - b.
+If there are at least 12 children, but less than 20 children engaged in the water activity, there must be at least three caregivers for the group. - c.
+If there are 20 or more children engaged in the water activity, there must be at least three caregivers for the group, plus one additional caregiver for every sixth child in excess of 20 children. - D. Caregivers who are counted in the staff to child ratio for children who are engaged in a water activity may not count in the staff to child ratio for children who are engaged in the optional activity offered.